thrashr888/grunt-sftp-deploy/README.md

 ## Authentication parameters

-Usernames and passwords are stored as a JSON object in a file named `.ftppass` file that should have the following format:
+Usernames, passwords, and private key references are stored as a JSON object in a file named `.ftppass`.
+This file should be omitted from source control.
+It uses the following format:

 ```javascript
 {